Skip to main content

 Who We Are: Chisholm Chisholm & Kilpatrick is a leading public interest law firm based in Providence, Rhode Island.
 Since 1999, we have been helping long-term disability claimants across the United States get the benefits they need.

-Understanding the Initial Claim Phase of the LTD Process
+What Is the Initial Claim Stage of the LTD Process?

 3 Stages of the Long-Term Disability Claim Process